 What is the most miraculous thing YOU have ever seen?

-We imagine Cosmos might at times be written off as some “crazy street person” rather than an original stranger-offering-a-gift.
+I imagine Cosmos might at times be written off as some “crazy street person” rather than an original stranger-offering-a-gift.
 No matter.
 His message is a powerful one, a practice that shifts the view to seeing the gifts around us.